-A written record, including the type of medication given, dosage, time, date, and name or initials of the person administering the medication will be made in HHA's medical program on the same day that the medication is administered.
+A written record, including the type of medication given, dosage, time, date, and name or initials of the person administering the medication will be made in HHA's medical logbook on the same day that the medication is administered.
 Medications are stored in a locked cabinet and/or in the refrigerator out of reach of children.
 Emergency medications will be kept by teachers while on field trips and on HHA campus.
-If a dosage is missed or an amount is given in error, parents/guardians will be made aware, and particulars will be noted by the Wellness Coordinator.
+If a dosage is missed or an amount is given in error, parents/guardians will be made aware, and particulars will be noted in the medical logbook.

-k.
+l.
 Non-Medicated Products